brianelkington/azurevm/README.md

    terraform init
    terraform apply
    ```
-   The VM creates a scheduled task that maps the `data` share to the `Z:` drive whenever a user logs in, so no manual steps are required.
+   The VM creates a scheduled task that maps the `data` share to the `S:` drive whenever a user logs in, so no manual steps are required.